 The concept of the accessible home has evolved beyond the basic grab bars and ramps to one in which accessibility is built into the basic design.
 Everyone ages differently and has different needs and wants.
 These factors have brought about the need for Universal Design.
 This is the design of products, services, and environments usable by as many people as possible regardless of age, ability, or situation without needing adaptation or specialized alterations.
 It provides the most significant safety and access for home guests or occupants and is undetectable when done well.
 The principles of Universal Design enable living in a home with more comfort and adaptability for people of all ages and abilities.

-Fortunately for people needing increased accessibility beyond what their existing home offers, there is ADA home accessibility help available in Austin, Texas, offered by T-Square Company.
-T-Square Company specializes in handicap accessible homes and has over 25 years of accessibility experience.
+Fortunately for people needing increased accessibility beyond what their existing home offers, there is home accessibility help available in Austin, Texas, offered by T-Square Company.
+T-Square Company specializes in handicap accessible homes and barrier-free remodels having over 30 years of accessibility experience.
 They provide customized disability home modifications for any age resident with special needs.
-T-Square Company offers a complete assortment of disability services to help cushion and adapt to any disability including barrier-free home design.
+T-Square Company offers a complete assortment of disability services to help cushion and adapt to any disability including barrier-free home design/build projects.
 Wider entries and hallways, accessible bathrooms and showers, accessible kitchens, ramped entrances, vertical platform lifts, stair lifts, elevators, and accessible rooms of any type are just a few of the services offered.
-Every design is based on the specific needs and abilities of their client.
+Every design is based on the specific needs and abilities of the client.

 David L. Traut, CAPS the owner and president of T-Square Company in Austin, Texas is one of the select group of professionals nationwide to earn the Certified Aging in Place Specialist (CAPS) designation, identifying him as a home remodeler and builder with the skills and knowledge necessary to remodel or modify a home to meet the unique needs of the older population, disabled owners, or their visitors.
 Additionally, he is certified in Universal Design in the United States and Australia.
 David has recently published a book called "Age in Place at Home: Adapting the Home Environment For All Generations".
-The book explains the importance of Universal Design in building taking you through every room of the home.
+The book explains the importance of Universal Design in building taking you through every room of the home in order to increase home accessibility.
 It is available on Amazon.

 Tags: